Natalie-2004/COMP3121/README.md

 Note that Greedy is not always always correct, especially you can disprove it's best optimal using a counter-example.
 The way to prove its correctness are:

 - <ins>Greedy stays ahead</ins>: prove that at every stage, no other sequence of choices could do better than our proposed algo.

+Structure: similar to proof by induction:
+	1. Identify a base case
+ 	2. Raise an assumption for some k.
+  	3. Prove that at ... condition at the k + 1^{th} or other things by something.

 - <ins>Exchange argument</ins>: consider an alternative solution, and gradually transform it to the solution found by our proposed algo without making it any worse.

+Structure: give two expressions such that Greedy = {G_1, G_2...
+G_k} and Optimal = {O_1, O_2...O_k} for some k.
+Assume that first (i-1) elements are the same.
+As we known g_i != o_i.
+If you replace o_i with g_i, then O becomes better.

 Optimal Selection:
 #### Example 1: Activity Selection